The Bogmen: History

 Billy Campion met Bill and Brendan Ryan in the late 1970s.
 Sharing a passion for music, they started a band, The Plummers.
 During college, the group picked up bassist Mark Wike, drummer Clive Tucker and percussionist P. J. O'Connor.
 With this lineup, the band called itself The Bogmen, in honor of what Campion called its "tribal, huntish" sound.
-In 1995, after playing at every bar, club and retirement home in the tri-state area, the band from Long Island was signed to Arista Records and released its first album Life Begins at 40 Million which was produced by Jerry Harrison of the Talking Heads.
+In 1995, after playing at every bar, club and retirement home in the tri-state area, the band from Long Island was signed to Arista Records and released its first album Life Begins at 40 Million which was produced by Jerry Harrison of Talking Heads.
 The band then concentrated on live shows and toured around the United States with bands such as Barenaked Ladies, before releasing the 1997 live album Bogmen Live which was also released by Arista.
 After switching producers, the band then tapped Bill Laswell and Godfrey Diamond before heading back into the studio and recorded the album Closed Captioned Radio in 1998 before disbanding.
 Brendan Ryan's wife was killed in the September 11th Attacks.
 Shortly thereafter, the band reunited for a benefit concert at Irving Plaza which resulted in the release of the live album Love at Irving Plaza, 2001.
 The band played well-attended holiday shows at Manhattan venues in the following years and released a studio EP Looking For Heaven In The Barrio in 2010, as well as several singles.
 In 2015 the band played a benefit show in their hometown.